MelGalera/COVID-data-exploration-by-SQL/index.md

 <br>
 <br>

-**Question 5:** Determine the vaccination rate or the percentage  of population that has received at least one covid vaccine worldwide, by country, by continent.
+**Question 5:** Determine the vaccination rate or the percentage  of population that has received at least one covid vaccine worldwide, by country, by region/continent.
 Show the highest or top 10.
 <br>

 ```sql